dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 problems with indexing.
 The first listed problem, namely the inverted rotation axis, is trivially dealt with.
 However the incorrect beam centre is particularly pernicious in this case.
-Rather than resulting in an outright failure to process, we instead may obtain an incorrect indexing solution, which, if we were being careless, could have lead to the integration of a useless data set.
+Rather than resulting in an outright failure to process, we instead obtain an incorrect indexing solution.
+If we were being careless, this could have lead to the integration of a useless data set.

 This tutorial is a cautionary tale, the moral of which is that the user should employ the diagnostic tools at their disposal and to think about the output of